CybTekk-LLP/StoneTEKK-Contact-Picker-API/README.md

 ---

-With the **Stonetekk Contact Picker App**, dealers can now manage retailer orders with unprecedented ease, paving the way for a more efficient and streamlined stone management process.
+With the **StoneTEKK Contact Picker App**, dealers can now manage retailer orders with unprecedented ease, paving the way for a more efficient and streamlined stone management process.